AriaSalvatrice/punchcard/README.md

-This repository simulate a tireless passion for providing my labor to capital by generating fake github activity.
+This repository simulates a tireless passion for providing my labor to capital by generating fake github activity.
 Linkedin available upon request.

 It looks like this: